 Willerby and Swanland Surgery has a comprehensive Safeguarding Policy for Children and for Adults.
 These policies are applied across all our staff at recruitment and induction with regular update training for staff and clinicians.

-The policies are internal documents, however an extract is included here for information of our patients to advise them that we have policies in place and to indicate how we might use their's or their families information to share with outside agencies.
+These policies are internal documents, however extracts are included here for information of our patients to advise them that we have policies in place and to indicate how we might use their or their families information to share with outside agencies.

 If you think a vulnerable child is in danger, at risk of being mistreated - or you have concerns for them - contact the East Riding Safeguarding Children team on 01482 395500 Monday to Friday 9.00am - 5.00pm - or contact the police - as soon as possible.